SaaStacked/saastack/docs/design-principles/0000-all-use-cases.md

 1. Authenticate the current user (with a password), may include a second factor (i.e. MFA)
 2. Register a new person (with a password and with optional invitation)
 3. Confirm registration of a person (from email)
+4. Renew a registration confirmation for a person
-4. Initiate a password reset
+5. Initiate a password reset
-5. Resend password reset notification
+6. Resend password reset notification
-6. Verify a password reset token
+7. Verify a password reset token
-7. Reset password
+8. Reset password
-8. Fetch the registration confirmation token <sup>TSTO</sup>
+9. Fetch the registration confirmation token <sup>TSTO</sup>

 #### MFA